Open Source and Cloud Digital Signage

-Not surprisingly, open source digital signage solutions are mostly based on web technologies.
-In fact, these products are rarely, if ever, written in native programming languages.
+Open-source digital signage solutions mostly rely on web technologies, which is not surprising.
+In fact, developers rarely, if ever, write these products in native programming languages.

-Here’s why.
-Native software development requires a lot of time and resources.
-It’s much more involved than developing interpreted software based on web technologies.
+Here’s the reason why: Native software development requires a significant amount of time and resources.
+It involves more complexity compared to developing interpreted software based on web technologies.

-Most open source software publishers lack the necessary resources to develop in native programming languages.
-They don’t always have access to a dedicated team of engineers, so they leverage web technologies to fast-track the development process.
-It may be quicker and cheaper than the alternative, but the resulting products can’t compete head-to-head with native software.
+Most open-source software publishers lack the necessary resources to develop native programming languages.
+They don’t always have access to a dedicated team of engineers, so they leverage web technologies to expedite the development process.
+It may be a quicker and cheaper alternative, but the resulting products cannot compete head-to-head with native software.

-Native software is more reliable and efficient because it’s code addresses the playback device’s processor and other hardware components directly.
-It’s why native software has less tendency to exhibit memory leaks, and is generally more stable.
-This also explains why most native software is proprietary.
-No one wants to spend money on products that will be given away or shared and developed publicly.
+Native software is more reliable and efficient because it directly addresses the processor and other hardware components of the playback device.
+This direct approach reduces the tendency for memory leaks and generally ensures greater stability.
+It also explains why most native software is proprietary.
+Companies do not want to invest in products that will be given away or shared and developed publicly.

-It makes sense that companies who invest massive amounts of capital in research and development deliver products that are more innovative, and offer more features.
+It makes sense that companies who invest massive amounts of capital in research and development deliver more innovative products and offer more features.

 - Is reliability at the top of your list?